ethical-haquer/Galaxy-Flasher/README.md

 + If you see a sweet GUI pop up, then you've finished installing Thor GUI!

 ## Usage
 This program was designed to be as similiar to Odin as possible.
 The first thing you should do is click the "Start Thor" button.
 This will start Thor, and begin displaying Thor's output in the "Log" tab.
 Notice how this enables more buttons to be used.
 You can enter a [valid Thor command](https://github.com/Samsung-Loki/Thor#current-list-of-commands), perhaps "help", in the entry next to the "Send Command" button.
 Then click "Send Command".
 You should see "help" displayed under the "shell>" prompt, and the output from "help" should be displayed.
 To connect your device, have it plugged in, while in download mode, and click "Connect".
 A pop-up window should appear, asking you if you'd like to connect to the device.
 Clicking "yes" will connect your device and enable more buttons.
+Closing the window will handle shutting everthing down.

 ## How you can help
 Here are some ways you can help me improve Thor GUI: